kamleshkarki/SQl-Server/README.md

 # SQl Server
 Use 'Sql server' the link's are below as:
-This repositorie for batter understanding and recall SQL Server.
+This repository for better understanding and recall SQL Server.

 virtual box